aws-samples/aws-refactoring-to-serverless/README.md

   response = queue.send_message(MessageBody='world')
 ```

-This code hides the application topology, meaning that the relationship between this function and the SQS queue (defined by an environment setting) is not visible unless one inspects the source code.
-Replacing this code with a Lambda destination, ideally defined in AWS CDK, extracts the chaining of this function to the respective SQS channel from the application code and makes it explicit in automation code.
-The result separates application logic (in the function code) from composition (in CDK code).
+This code isn't just unnecessary, it also hides the application topology: the relationship between this function and the SQS queue (defined by an environment setting) is not visible unless one inspects the source code.
+The refactoring replaces this code with a Lambda destination, ideally defined in AWS CDK.
+By extracting the the sending of the message to an SQS channel, this dependencty becomes explicit in the automation code.
+It also better separates application logic (in the function code) from composition (in CDK code).

 As any good pattern, this refactoring should highlight advantages and disadvantages.
 For example, some refactorings would introduce additional runtime elements, such as EventBridge, which carry a cost or introduce more moving parts.
 Good documents include a balanced discussion on such trade-offs.

 ## A Strawman Catalog